on orders of $85 or more

 The scribes and church officials of the Middle Ages who recorded names in official documents spelled the names as they sounded.
 This led to the problem of one name being recorded under several different variations and thus resembling more than one person.
 Among the many spelling variations of the surname Gilroy that are preserved in archival documents of this era include Gilroy, Kilroy, MacGilroy, MacElroy, MacGreevy, Greevy, MacGilrea, McGilroy, McElroy, McGreevy, McGilrea, MacIlrea, McIlrea, Magilroy, Magilrea, MacElry, McElry, MacIlree and many more.

-Gilroy Settlers in the United States in the 18th Century
+Gilroy Settlers in United States in the 18th Century

 - John Gilroy, who landed in Boston, Massachusetts in 1765

-Gilroy Settlers in the United States in the 19th Century
+Gilroy Settlers in United States in the 19th Century

 - Charles Gilroy, aged 19, landed in New York in 1812